sandeep7575/Advanced-Data-Cleaning-R/README.md

 How to reproduce this project:

-How to

-First clone this repository and download the files.
+* First clone this repository and download the files.
-Open the R console and set the working directory.
+* Open the R console and set the working directory.
-Run run_analysis.R script in the Rstudio and run the code step by step.
+* Run run_analysis.R script in the Rstudio and run the code step by step.
-In the end when you are done with running the last block of the code, please check the working directory where you can find the file named as "DS_human_activity_recognition_using_smartphones.txt"
+* In the end when you are done with running the last block of the code, please check the working directory where you can find the file named as "DS_human_activity_recognition_using_smartphones.txt"